zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 # Feedback Assistant pro tips

-- File as many feedbacks as possible
+- File as many as possible
-- File as early as possible (during beta period)
+- File as early as possible
-- Describe your scenario (for suggestions)
+- Describe your case (for suggestions)
 - Add reproduction code (for bugs)

+^File as early as possible (during beta period)

 ---